DavidGomez-dev/salescoachlanding/_pages/privacy.md

 We collect information about you in various ways to provide and improve our services.
 The types of information we collect depend on your interactions with our application but it is limited to:

-### Information Collected and Stored by MeddiccScore
+### Information Collected and Stored by Sailes Coach

 - **Personal Data.
 Demographic Information**: